collectivexyz/revolution-protocol/README.md

 ### VRGDAC

-The Token Emitter utilizes a continuous VRGDA ([VRGDAC.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/libs/VRGDAC.sol)) to facilitate ERC20 token purchases.
-Given an amount of ether to pay, it will return the number of tokens to sell (`YtoX`), and given an amount of tokens to buy, will return the cost (`XtoY`) where X is the ERC20 token and Y is ether.
+The Points Emitter utilizes a continuous VRGDA ([VRGDAC.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/libs/VRGDAC.sol)) to enable RevolutionPoints purchases.
+Given an amount of ether to pay, it will return the number of tokens to sell (`YtoX`), and given an amount of tokens to buy, will return the cost (`XtoY`) where X is the RevolutionPoints token and Y is ether.
 The original VRGDAC implementation is [here](https://gist.github.com/transmissions11/485a6e2deb89236202bd2f59796262fd).

 In order to get the amount of tokens to emit given a payment of ether (`YtoX` in [VRGDAC.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/libs/VRGDAC.sol)), we first take the integral of the linear VRGDA pricing function [p(x)](https://www.paradigm.xyz/2022/08/vrgda).

 <img width="487" alt="Screenshot 2023-12-05 at 9 21 59 PM" src="https://github.com/collectivexyz/revolution-protocol/blob/main/readme-img/vrgda-c-integral.png">

-Then - we can get the cost of a specific number of tokens (`XtoY` in [VRGDAC.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/libs/VRGDAC.sol)) by doing `p_integral(x_start+x_bought) - p_integral(x_start)` where `x_start` is the current supply of the ERC20 and `x_bought` is the amount of tokens you wish to purchase.
+Then - we can get the cost of a specific number of tokens (`XtoY` in [VRGDAC.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/libs/VRGDAC.sol)) by doing `p_integral(x_start+x_bought) - p_integral(x_start)` where `x_start` is the current supply of the RevolutionPoints token and `x_bought` is the amount of tokens you wish to purchase.

 We can then solve for `x_bought` using a handy python [solver](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/script/solve.py) to find `YtoX`, allowing us to pass in an amount of ether and receive an amount of tokens to sell.

 <img width="1727" alt="Screenshot 2023-12-05 at 8 34 22 PM" src="https://github.com/collectivexyz/revolution-protocol/blob/main/readme-img/vrgdac-graph.png">

 The green line is the pricing function p(x) for a linear VRGDA.
-The red line is the integral of p(x), and the purple line signifies the amount of ERC20 tokens you'd receive given a payment in ether (YtoX).
+The red line is the integral of p(x), and the purple line signifies the amount of RevolutionPoints you'd receive given a payment in ether (YtoX).
 The relevant functions and integrals for the VRGDAC are available here: https://www.desmos.com/calculator/im67z1tate.